This savoury jelly is delicious with any meat or fish, on barbecued corn, or with bread and cheese.

 1kg crab apples - washed,

-Rosehips can also be added to add colour.
+Rosehips or red currants can also be added to add colour.

 30g cooking oil,